ipa-kut/ret/README.md

 To run with UR5e Robot, requires the [`ur_manipulation`](https://github.com/ipa-kut/ur_manipulation) package to be in the same workspace.
 To run with PRBT Robot, requires the [TODO: Fill this part]

-### Bringup:
+### Bringup (ROS Based test):

 1. Follow the instructions of the robot packagse to start the robot + moveit + rviz.

 2. Then start the RET Server script as described above - USE THE CORRECT IP depending on the testing environment.

+3. Start the Button Press Detection application on the Raspberry Pi.

-3. Launch the RET Application - USE THE CORRECT LAUNCH PARAMETERS depending on the testing environment:
+4. Launch the RET Application - USE THE CORRECT LAUNCH PARAMETERS depending on the testing environment:
 `roslaunch ret ret_application <args>`

+### Bringup (UR Native)

+1. Start the RET Server script as described above

+2. Start the `ret.urp` program on the UR5e Polyscope pendant

+3. Start the Button Press Detection application on the Raspberry Pi.

+4. It may ask you to make the movement to starting position, press and hold the `Auto`option until it does.
+Then, press `Play` to start the loop.

 ### TODOS